Navigation

 EU creates a standardised set of rules to combat money laundering

-Equipped with all the necessary regulatory and supervisory powers, AMLA will work together with the member states’ supervisory authorities to ensure the uniform application of anti-money-laundering legislation and to strengthen cooperation between national Financial Intelligence Units.
+Equipped with all the necessary regulatory and supervisory powers, AMLA will work together with the member states’ supervisory authorities to ensure the uniform application of anti-money laundering legislation and to strengthen cooperation between national Financial Intelligence Units.